ltw-webdev-shared/curriculum/peer-evaluation.md

     before: |
       In the same Issue, or in a comment, copy and paste the below rubric and assign grades for the project you just reviewed.

+      **If your assignment has a more specific rubric in the assignment requirements—use that rubric instead of the one below.**

       *The code will turn into a data table on GitHub when it’s previewed or saved.*
     code_can_copy: true
     code_lang: markdown